19hours/sg-statutes/Acts/Stamp Duties Act.md

 1

-CONTRACT NOTE—Article No. 2
+CONTRACT NOTE — Article No. 2

 The person by whom the note is executed

-11Second Schedule to be deleted when section 36 of the Stamp Duties (Amendment) Act 1999 is brought into operation.
+11Second Schedule to be deleted when section 36 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

-Sections 2(a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33/99) were not in operation at the time of this Revised Edition.
+(Sections 2(a), 36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.)

 THIRD SCHEDULE